Hullabalo/ComfyUI-Loop/README.md

 - Huge file size, because of uncompressed file and quality

 **Install**
 - No additional dependencies.
-Copy the ComfyUI-Loop folder into Custom Nodes and that's it.
+Search 'Loop' in Comfy custom nodes Manager, or copy the ComfyUI-Loop folder into Custom Nodes and that's it.

 **Future plans**

 This is an alpha version put together in one evening.
-I will revisit the code later, but for now, it works as expected, for my usage at least.
+I will revisit the code later, for now, it works as expected at least for my usage.
 But if you need something more, feel free to ask :)